zeek/spicy/doc/autogen/types/address.rst

 .. rubric:: Methods

-.. spicy:method:: address::family addr family False hilti::AddressFamily ()
+.. spicy:method:: address::family addr family False spicy::AddressFamily ()

     Returns the protocol family of the address, which can be IPv4 or IPv6.